Klaus Mylius

-Klaus Albert Robert Curt Mylius (born 24 August 1930 in Berlin) is a German indologist.
-He was Professor of Sanskrit Studies and Indian Archaeology at the University of Leipzig until 1990, after which he was a lecturer at the universities of Bayreuth and Frankfurt am Main.
+Klaus Albert Robert Curt Mylius (24 August 1930 – 28 June 2025) was a German Indologist who was Professor of Sanskrit Studies and Indian Archaeology at the University of Leipzig until 1990, after which he was a lecturer at the universities of Bayreuth and Frankfurt am Main.

-Life
+Life and career

 As a child in Berlin, Klaus Mylius experienced the Allied bombing raids that caused his Mylius family to lose their home three times.
-In 1945, the year of the war, he was evacuated to Siegersleben (Magdeburger Börde).
+In 1945, the last year of the war, he was evacuated to Siegersleben (Magdeburger Börde).
 He then worked as a farm labourer and newspaper carrier until 1948.
-From 1946 to 1948 he completed a commercial apprenticeship in the Siegersleben goods distribution company.
-From 1948 to 1952 he took on functions within the SED, FDJ and DSF.
+From 1946 to 1948, he completed a commercial apprenticeship in the Siegersleben goods distribution company.
+From 1948 to 1952, he took on functions within the SED, FDJ and DSF.
 Mylius then headed the central school for projectionists of the State Committee for Film in Halle (Saale) until 1953.
-From 1953 to 1955 he was a lecturer at the adult education centre of the city of Halle (Saale).
+From 1953 to 1955, he was a lecturer at the adult education centre of the city of Halle (Saale).

 In 1954, Klaus Mylius passed a special maturity examination at the then Workers' and Peasants' Faculty (ABF) of the Martin Luther University Halle-Wittenberg (MLU).
-From 1954 to 1958 he studied geography at the Institute of Geography (Director: Rudolf Käubler) and from 1957 to 1961 Indology at the Institute of Indology (Director: Karl Ammer) at Halle University.
+From 1954 to 1958, he studied geography at the Institute of Geography (Director: Rudolf Käubler) and from 1957 to 1961 Indology at the Institute of Indology (Director: Karl Ammer) at Halle University.
 Here Mylius was awarded a doctorate in geography in 1962 with a dissertation on the economic geography of Pakistan (examiners: Rudolf Käubler and Karl Ammer).
 In 1964, he was awarded his second doctorate in Indology on the subject of The social conditions of India after the Śatapatha Brāhmana (German: Die gesellschaftlichen Zustände Indiens nach dem Śatapatha-Brāhmana) (examiner: Karl Ammer).